the2ndbrain/docker_containers/README.md

 - `compose/configure-erpnext.yml`: Use to setup `sites/common_site_config.json`.
 Set `VERSION` and optionally `BENCH_NAME` environment variables.
 - `compose/create-site.yml`: Use to create a site.
 Set `VERSION` and optionally `BENCH_NAME` environment variables.
 Change the command for site name, apps to be installed, admin password and db root password.
 - `compose/erpnext-backup.yml`: Use to backup and push snapshots.
 Set environment variables mentioned in comments in the file.

+### Multiple Site Deployment
+- Step 1 - Add comma Separated Site Name in erpnext YML and update the stack
+- Step 2 - Deploy stack creat-site by adding site name After performing above step it will create new site in frappe bench, Which is accessable add the domain site name you have added in erpnext yml file